mahmoudesmail/tu-wien-data-science-summaries/ml - machine learning 184.702/exam prep.md

 **(9) question**: Categorical data should be normalized before training a knn

-answer: True
+answer: False

-- correction: categorical features should be Z-score normalized after one-hot-encoding if you want to compute a distance in models such as knn.
+- you can't normalize categorical data, you have to encode them first
-- categorical features should be one-hot encoded but not normalized post encoding.
+- but should you one-hot encode your categorical features, you shouldn't z-score normalize them post-encoding
-- normalizing them will destroy their meaning, as they are binary flags.
+- normalizing them will destroy their meaning, as they are binary flags in a zeroe'd out array

 ---